My sessions are all being conducted online through Zoom or Whatsapp.

 Counselling is a safe and confidential space, in which you can be free to talk about whatever it is that has brought you here.
-However, these are some of the issues we would typically work with.
+However, these are some of the issues I would typically work with.

 Anxiety and Panic Attacks